corda/corda-docs-portal/content/en/docs/corda-os/4.8/obtain-the-cordapp-template.md

 # Get the CorDapp Template

-When writing a new CorDapp, you’ll generally want to start from one of the following standard templates:
+When writing a new CorDapp, it is helpful to start from one of the following standard templates:

 * [Java CorDapp Template](https://github.com/corda/cordapp-template-java)
 * [Kotlin CorDapp Template](https://github.com/corda/cordapp-template-kotlin)